 I loved Moneyball

 I never played ball.
-I never been in a baseball stadium.
+I never being in a baseball stadium.
 I remember been in Cuban resort watching a couple of minutes between two cuban teams.
-Thats my link with baseball.
+That´s my link with baseball.

-This post is about taking decisions based in real data.
+This post is about taking decisions based on real data.

 Moneyball is a movie based on the true story of The Oakland Athletics (A’s), an under-valued baseball team from California.

-In the film, Beane (Brad Pitt) and their assistant, GM Peter Brand (Jonah Hill) face the need to build a competitive team with a very limited budget.
+In the film, Beane (Brad Pitt) and his assistant, GM Peter Brand (Jonah Hill) face the need to build a competitive team with a very limited budget.

 At that point, rich teams was paying millions for good players based on their overall form or specialist skills such as pitching, batting or fielding.

 Meanwhile many players were under-valued for arbitrary things such as being left-handed or having an average-looking girlfriend.